UnitTestBot/jacodb/design.md

 * bytecode processing and analyzing up from Java 1.8
 * ability to update bytecode from location without breaking already processed data
 * ability to persist data on-disk and reuse it after application restart
-* fast startup: `compilationDatabase` factory method should balance between returning instance as soon as possible and fast operations of querying data from database
+* fast startup: `jcdb ` factory method should balance between returning instance as soon as possible and fast operations of querying data from database
 * ability to extend querying api by indexes

 # Architecture